A6GibKm/A6GibKm.github.io/src/_posts/2020-08-01-pgtk-nativecomp.md

 ## In repositories

-There are many builds and guides for testing, either nativecomp or pgtk, readily available for some GNU+Linux distributions
+There are many builds and guides for testing, either nativecomp or pgtk, readily available for some GNU+Linux distributions.
+I am maintaining a COPR build with pure gtk and native compilation enabled for fedora 32 and 33 at [copr].

-* copr: [wef/emacs-pgtk]
+* Fedora: [copr]
 * nix: [gist](https://gist.github.com/mjlbach/179cf58e1b6f5afcb9a99d4aaf54f549)
 * Arch: [emacs-native-comp-git](https://aur.archlinux.org/packages/emacs-native-comp-git/)
 * Flatpak: [fejfighter/pgtk-emacs-flatpak](https://github.com/fejfighter/pgtk-emacs-flatpak)